0bCdian/Hyprland_dotfiles/README.md

 </div>

 ## Installation
-Install these and then copy my config files into your ~/.config folder, check all the scripts and the configurations before doing anything, also change the paths to home, some are hardcoded as my own home path "/home/obsy" you should change them to "/home/your_user_name_here" or "~" or "$HOME" depending on the case
+Install these and then copy my config files into your ~/.config folder
+> disclaimer some scripts and configs have my own home path, change it to yours or it won't work. ie "home/obsy/path_to_script" change "home/obsy" to your home path
 ### Core Dependencies

 ```bash